fbpx

-If you’re moving away, you have to have some loose ends that need tying up.
-It can be really easy to forget all of the things to do before relocating, but there are a few different reasons why its important to take care of business before you go.
-Whether you’re moving to a new province/state, city, or even just a few blocks over, do these things to save yourself a lot of grief money, and time.
+If you’re moving to Canada, you must have some loose ends that need tying up.
+It can be straightforward to forget everything to do before relocating to Canada.
+But there are a few reasons why taking care of business before you go is essential.
+Whether you’re moving in a few days, weeks or months, do these things to save yourself a lot of grief, money, and time.

 Clean Up Your Old Place

-If you haven’t done it already, you should really clean up the house as best as you can after your things are moved out and before you hand over the keys to your landlord or the agent.
-Although you may have kept the place pretty clean while you lived there, high traffic areas of your carpet will be darker than where your couch and chairs have been, and you never know where your cat or dog may have left a few marks without you knowing it.
-Get your carpets cleaned professionally or do them yourself with a rental machine.
+Clean your carpets professionally, or do them yourself with a rental machine.
 That way, you won’t be on the hook for stains and marks in the carpeting.
-Clean your walls, paying attention to minor details like fingerprints, scuff, and other marks as best you can too, so that they don’t appear damaged.
+Clean your walls, paying attention to minor details like fingerprints, scuffs, and other marks as best you can.
+The goal is simple: they should not appear damaged.
 You will also want to tackle the fridge, stove, and bathrooms.
-This way, you will be sure to avoid a cleaning fee from a landlord who has to scour off baked on lasagna in your oven and scrub toilets.
+This way, you will avoid a cleaning fee from a landlord who has to scour off baked-on lasagna in your oven and scrub toilets.

 Visit the Post Office